Building Shared Futures

 Cyber Security, Data Privacy, and Artificial Intelligence

-Participants at the Doha Forum: Youth Edition will take in various activities that will develop their skills and enrich their knowledge as well as live great experiences.
+Participants at Doha Forum: Youth Edition will take in various activities that will develop their skills and enrich their knowledge as well as live great experiences.

 - Negotiation: Interpersonal Skills, confidence building and getting fair deals.